Isaiah Crockett

-Isaiah Crockett (currently known as Hot Spot, formerly Joto, and originally named Slagger) is a character appearing in media published by DC Comics.
-The character is a superhero and former member of the Teen Titans.
+Isaiah Crockett (currently known as Hot Spot, formerly Joto, and originally named Slager) is a character appearing in media published by DC Comics.
+The character is a superhero and a member of the Teen Titans.
+Along with fellow Titans members Argent, Risk, and Prysm, Crockett is a hybrid of the alien species H'San Natall, giving him the ability to generate heat.
+In later appearances, Crockett's abilities evolved, allowing him to create fire.

 Publication history

 Isaiah Crockett first appeared in Teen Titans (vol. 2) #1, and was created by Dan Jurgens.
+The character was originally known as Slager and later as Joto, the Swahili word for heat.
+When Isaiah was adapted for the animated series Teen Titans (2003), the producers learned that Joto was also a derogatory Spanish term for homosexuals and renamed him Hot Spot to avoid controversy.
+This change carried over to the comics, with Isaiah first appearing as Hot Spot in the 2006 series 52.

 Fictional character biography

-Isaiah's mother was already pregnant with him when she married Judge Crockett, who was unaware that the unborn child was half-alien (part human and part H'San Natall).
-At age 16, Isaiah qualified to enter college, but on his first day at Ivy University, he and two other students (Toni Monetti and Cody Driscoll) are abducted by the H'San Natall.
-On board the alien ship, they rescue the Earth girl who would later become Prysm, and from there they escape.
-During these events, the students learn that they are all half H'San Natall.
-They stay together and form a new incarnation of the Teen Titans.
-Isaiah initially took up the name Slagger, but his father suggested another codename, Joto, which is Swahili for "heat".
+Isaiah Crockett is one of several human-H'San Natall hybrids who were created as sleeper agents for the H'San Natall.
+On his first day attending Ivy University, Isaiah is abducted by the H'San Natall alongside Toni Monetti and Cody Driscoll, with all three learning of their nature as hybrids.
+The three, alongside Prysm, form a new version of the Teen Titans.
+Isaiah is initially known as Slager, but takes the codename Joto at his father's suggestion.

-During a battle with Haze (Jarrod Jupiter), Joto is badly burned.
-Before he dies, he touches Prysm on the cheek, sending out a heat pulse with his life essence into her.
-Later, the H'San Natall repair Joto's body, leaving him a mindless killing machine.
-When Prysm comes within close proximity of Joto, his life essence transfers back into his body.
+During a battle with Haze, Joto is badly burned and transfers his life force into Prysm before dying.
+The H'San Natall repair Joto's body, leaving him a mindless killing machine.
+When Prysm comes close to Joto, his essence returns to his body.
 Together, the Titans and Superman talk the H'San Natall out of further aggression.
-The Titans disband and go their own ways.

-During the one-year gap depicted in 52, Isaiah briefly joins the newest incarnation of the Teen Titans under the name Hot Spot.
-During the events leading up to Final Crisis, Hot Spot is one of the young heroes considered for the team membership drive, but is passed over in favor of Static, Aquagirl, and Kid Eternity.
+During the one-year gap depicted in 52, Isaiah briefly joins the newest incarnation of the Teen Titans as Hot Spot.
+Shortly before the events of Final Crisis, Hot Spot is considered for the Titans membership drive, but is passed over in favor of Static, Aquagirl, and Kid Eternity.

-During Superboy-Prime's attack on Titans Tower, Hot Spot (along with Prysm and Argent) is one of many former and prospective Teen Titans who arrive to assist the current team.

-During the Heroes in Crisis storyline, Hot Spot is among the heroes killed in an energy blast caused by Savitar.
+During the Heroes in Crisis storyline, Hot Spot is among the heroes killed in an energy blast at the Sanctuary therapy center.
 In The Flash, it is revealed that the hero Gold Beetle replaced all of the dead heroes with clones from the 31st century and that they are all alive.

 Powers and abilities

-Hot Spot originally had the power to increase the temperature of any object he touched, and he could sense heat via infrared vision.
-His original Joto costume was equipped with a wrist-mounted cannon, with which he could fire projectiles which were superheated by his powers.

-During One Year Later, Hot Spot's powers seem to have evolved, allowing him to fly and surround himself with an aura of flame.
+Hot Spot was originally able to increase the temperature of any object he touched, and he could sense heat via infrared vision.
+As Joto, he used a wrist-mounted cannon, with which he could fire heated projectiles.
+During One Year Later, Hot Spot gained the ability to fly and generate fire using his temperature abilities.